Maurice Bardèche: Literary career and WWII (1939–1946)

 After presenting his thesis on the works of novelist Honoré de Balzac in May 1940, Bardèche graduated with a doctorate in literature and was subsequently granted a temporary professorship at the Sorbonne University.
 He eventually became a professor of French literature at the University of Lille between 1942 and 1944, holding three Chairs at the same time.
 While he endorsed the deeds and actions of the French collaboration with the Nazis, Bardèche did not invest himself "physically" or ideologically during the war.
 He instead focused on his career as a literary critic, and wrote only three articles on arts (Stendhal, Balzac and films) for the antisemitic and collaborationist newspaper Je suis partout, in which Brasillach was the editor-in-chief until 1943.

 On 1 September 1944, after the Liberation of Paris, Bardèche was detained for the articles he had written for Je suis partout.
 Brasillach surrendered to the authorities in order to allow for the release of Suzanne and their children, and he was eventually transferred to the Fresnes prison.
 Bardèche joined him on 30 December; one month later, Brasillach was sentenced to be executed for sharing intelligence with the enemy during the war.
-Bardèche was given a death sentence, but he was eventually pardoned and spent one year in prison.
+Bardèche was sentenced to one year in prison.
 He lost his university chair in literature and was, for a time, evicted from his apartment.

 After the war, Bardèche's world view seemed entirely designed through the filters of Brasillach's death, the épuration, and a hatred of Marxism.
 He led for 30 years a "personal crusade to purify fascism" and present it as a respectable ideology.
 In April 1959, Bardèche told the nationalist magazine Jeune Nation: "I loved Brasillach very much, I admired him very much; and, I do not hide it from you, it is the death of Brasillach and the épuration that has turned me into a political animal.
 Politics did not interest me at all until that date; from then on, I went straight into politics."
 While in prison in 1945, Bardèche began to develop his own definition of fascism, by cutting away police repression, antisemitism and expansionist imperialism, in an attempt to present the ideology as "a youthful celebration and rejoicing, a new anti-bourgeois life-style, and the existence of feverish activism", in the words of scholar Ian R. Barnes.
 Meanwhile, Brasillach turned into a fascist martyr in French far-right circles; his cult and ideas were transmitted by Bardèche and fellow travellers through the post-war era.